 There are many different theft crimes a person can be charged with in California - shoplifting, robbery, and burglary, to name a few.

 If you have been charged with burglary, speak to an experienced San Diego theft defense attorney who can help.
-At jD LAW, P.C., we’ll review your case and prepare a defense to get your charges reduced or dismissed.
+At jD Law Criminal Defense Attorneys, we’ll review your case and prepare a defense to get your charges reduced or dismissed.
 For a free consultation about your unique situation, please give us a call at (760) 630-2000.
 The penalties for a burglary conviction can be serious, so do not delay.

 Many people use the terms burglary and robbery interchangeably, but they are two very different crimes.
 Burglary is the act of entering a building or structure (such as someone’s outdoor shed) with the intent to steal another person’s property or commit a felony.
 Robbery involves using force or threats of force in order to steal another person’s property.